Healthy on the Hill

 - Close contacts identified through contact tracing will receive an e-mail with detailed information regarding precautions and protective measures.
 Any member of the WKU community who has been exposed to a COVID-positive individual may call the WKU COVID Line for questions or additional information at their discretion.

-- Vaccines and boosters are readily available in our area, including the Graves Gilbert Clinic on campus.
+- Vaccines and boosters are readily available in our area, including Med Center Health at WKU Health Services.
 The COVID vaccine remains our best defense against the virus.
 If you are not yet vaccinated or have not obtained a booster shot (if eligible), we strongly encourage you to take this important preventative measure.

 - WKU continues to monitor emerging diseases and other public health issues of concern and will provide relevant information to the WKU community as it becomes available.

 View the latest COVID-19 information from the U.S. Centers for Diseases Control and Prevention | Find community levels and prevention steps by county